How does Thai Massage compare to Ayurvedic massage?

 I like the convenience of Thai Massage and the fact that I can keep my clothes on – again just my preference.

 I did enjoy my Ayurvedic massage in Sri Lanka.
 However, I can also get a good oil massage in Thailand.
-Granted, there you don’t get all those therapeutic oils which Ayurveda is famous for.
+Granted, there you don’t get all those therapeutic oils that Ayurveda is famous for.

-If I had to choose, my vote goes to the convenience, effectiveness and low cost (at least in Thailand) of Thai Massage.
+If I had to choose, my vote goes to the convenience, effectiveness, and low cost (at least in Thailand) of Thai Massage.
 Luckily I don’t have to choose since where I live, I can get both.

 You can learn Thai Massage through Thai Healing Massage Academy’s convenient and effective online training program: